polkadot-fellows/xcm-format/README.md

 Operands:

-- `asset: MultiAsset`: The asset(s) which are now unlockable from this origin.
+- `asset: Asset`: The asset(s) which are now unlockable from this origin.
-- `owner: MultiLocation`: The owner of the asset on the chain in which it was locked.
+- `owner: Location`: The owner of the asset on the chain in which it was locked.
 This may be a location specific to the origin network.

 Safety: `origin` must be trusted to have locked the corresponding `asset` prior as a consequence of sending this message.